cameraui/docs/sensors/setup.md

 ## The Sensors page

 The **Sensors** page lists the sensors you manage: plugin-provided and virtual.
 Sensors a camera brings itself, its motion, battery, or PTZ, are hidden by default; the settings button next to the search field brings them back.
-Each row shows the connection state, name, type, providing plugin, and assigned cameras.
+Each row shows the connection state, name, **ID**, type, providing plugin, and assigned cameras.
+The ID is the id the sensor carries in the system it comes from, which tells two sensors with the same name apart; for a Home Assistant entity it is the entity id.
+Sensors you created yourself have none.
+On narrow screens the ID moves under the name, and search finds sensors by it.
 A camera-hardware row shows a lock next to its camera; a sensor hidden from your smart home carries a crossed-out eye next to its name.
 Two floating buttons switch between the table and a card view and start select mode, where you tick any number of sensors and hide, unhide, or delete them at once.
 A sensor's icon glows while it is active, so you can tell at a glance that motion is running, a door is open, a light is on, or a doorbell is ringing.
 Search and the sortable columns keep large setups manageable.

 <Shot src="/img/sensors/sensors-page.png" alt="Sensors page listing all sensors" />

 Click a row to edit the sensor:

 - **Name.** How the sensor appears everywhere.
+- **ID.** The sensor's id in the system it comes from, read-only.
+Only shown when the sensor has one.
 - **Assigned cameras.** Pick any number of cameras.
 The sensor shows up on those cameras and can trigger their detection.
 Camera hardware is fixed to its camera and can't be re-assigned.
 - **Expose sensor.** Whether the sensor shows up in HomeKit, Home Assistant, and MQTT.